 Which day is cheapest to fly to St Peter Port?

-At the moment, flights in the morning are likely to offer the best value for money for your St Peter Port trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your St Peter Port trip.
+A flight in the evening will more often than not be of higher cost.

 Located on the Channel Island of Guernsey, St. Peter Port combines the best of French and English culture into an alluring seaside spirit found nowhere else in the world.
 The city is threaded by twisting cobbled stone streets, with cafes and restaurants spilling out of white-washed buildings as they roll down to the sea.
 The shorefront is dominated by the tidy Victoria Marina and the city’s natural harbour, while the promenade itself is lined with eateries, shops and accommodation.
 The warmer months see the city draped in reams of blossoming flowers, with telephone wires splendidly bedecked in the colourful ripple of festival bunting.